pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/note.md

     - Process: base on condition
     - Output: pair of element/positions
 - Sliding Window:
-    - Input:
+    - Input: an array/string
-    - Process:
+    - Process: maintain the window, add and subtract
-    - Output:
+    - Output: the maximum or minimum value or a subsequence or substring that satisfies certain constraints